-In this area of study students focus on the role of physical activity, sport and society in developing and promoting healthy lifestyles and participation in physical activity across the lifespan.

-- Explore the social, cultural and historical influences on participation in various forms of physical activity, including sport. - Investigate at the individual and population levels the physical, social, mental and emotional benefits of participating on regular physical activity and the potential negative physical, social, mental and emotional consequences of physical inactivity and sedentary behaviour. - Investigate sociocultural factors that influence physical activity and consider opportunities and barriers to participating for various population groups and settings. - Develop an understanding of the use of subjective and objective methods for assessing physical activity and sedentary behaviour guidelines. - Identify and describe the components of a social-ecological model and/or the Youth Physical Activity Promotion Model to assist in the critique and creation of strategies aimed at increasing physical activity and/or reducing sedentary behaviour within a given population. - Create and implement an individual activity plan that meets the physical activity and sedentary behaviour guidelines.
+- Focus on the role of physical activity, sport and exercise in developing and promoting health lifestyles across the lifespan. - Explore the sociocultural influences on participation in various forms of physical activity. - Investigate the physical, social, mental, emotional and spiritual benefits of participation in regular physical activity, and the potential health risks associated with physical inactivity and sedentary behaviour. - Examine sociocultural factors that influence physical activity and consider opportunities and barriers in participation. - Develop an understanding of the use of subjective and objective methods for assessing physical activity and sedentary behaviour and comparing these to physical activity and sedentary behaviour guidelines. - Identify and describe the components of the social-ecological model to assist in the critique and creation of strategies aimed at increasing physical activity and/or reducing sedentary behaviour within a given population. - Conduct a Functional Movement Assessment (FMA), then design and implement a personalised plan that is sustainable and adheres to the APASB guidelines.